Azure/iot-edge-v1/bindings/java/devdoc/java_binding_hld.md

 In order to communicate **from** the Java module to the native gateway process, the `MessageBus` class must be used.
-The `MessageBus` class provides a method to publish messages onto the native Message Bus and loads a dynamic library that implements expected functions for publishing onto the native Message Bus.
-So, the above diagram should look a bit more like this:
+The `MessageBus` class provides a method to publish messages onto the native Message Bus and loads a dynamic library that implements the functions for publishing onto the native message bus.
+So,the above diagram should look a bit more like this:

 ![](HLD2.png)